pidge1014/SRD20.Path.V.1.5/Setting Documents/Cities/UpperSpiresofEvef.md

 **Weapon and Armor proficiency:**  At 1st level, you gain proficiency with the Gnome Pincher.
 You gain no armor proficiency.

 **Refined Alloys:**  You may use Craft Alchemy to refine any metal.
 Doing so with access to a forge requires no roll.
-A makeshift campfire can be used for most materials at a DC of 25.
-The resulting alloy is half the weight and reduces any armor penalties by 1 per armor category.
+A makeshift forge can be crafted in around an hour and can be used for most materials at a DC of 25.
+The resulting alloy is half the weight and reduces any armor penalties by 1 per armor category if crafted into armor.

 **Basic Automation:** You have learned to combine basic spells with objects rather then their intended target.
 You may cast spells into objects as if they were creatures.
 You may do this for any spells you cast that can target creatures, including personal spells.
 While the spell is in effect, you have control of any effect as if you were the object.
 Many young students are frustrated by the fact they have to make their devices move with their own will, which typically drives them to simplify their designs further.
 In addition, when imbueing a magical device with a scroll for a spell you do not know, you may use craft: automation with the magical emphasis instead of the normal use magical device skill, at the same DC.

 **Weapons and Such:**  An essential part of the school, due to the cities reliance on cannons to defend itself, you have learned to craft basic firearms and cannons.
 For many reasons, your training begins with learning the spell Bullet Ward, at will, with a caster level equal to your hit dice.
 When crafting a firearm, you may imbue it with any spell you cast into it which has a cone, line, or a single target(Ie, the spell must be aimed).
+The firearm is crafted per a normal craft Firearms roll.
-To determine the effects of the firearm, roll a craft: Firearms (magical):
+To determine the effects of the imbued fireamr, select from the following craft: Firearms (magical) options:
 DC 15 + 5 per spell level creates a firearm with 1 charge per day of the spell cast into it.
 DC 20 + 10 per spell level creates a firearm with 3 charges per day
 DC 30 + 15 per spell level creates a firearm that always triggers that spell when fired.